The Ugly Duckling (play): Plot

 The king and queen are worried because their daughter, Princess Camilla, is very plain, or rather appears to be plain because of a spell put on her at birth.
 The spell says that only the eyes of true love will reveal her beauty.
 Her parents come up with a plan to marry her to a prince from a far-away land who is unaware of what she looks like.
-They force Camilla to trade places with her beautiful but silly maid, Dulcibella, before the prince arrives.
+They force Camilla to trade places with her beautiful but unrealistically emptyheaded maid, Dulcibella, before the prince arrives.

 However, Prince Simon has also disguised himself as his servant Carlo, and dressed Carlo up as the prince because he felt he wasn't handsome enough.
 Both the pretend prince and princess are insanely dull-witted, which just adds to the entertainment.
 Before the marriage of the two servants dressed as royalty, the real prince meets the real princess and they reveal their identity and begin to understand each other.

 Prince Simon tells Princess Camilla that she is very beautiful, although all other princes have found her to be hideously ugly.
 Then the princess reveals that she was given a gift from her great-aunt that would make everyone ignorant of her real beauty, so that she wouldn't grow up vain – until the day she met her one true love.
 The play ends with a riddle, required to be answered correctly by the prince before he can wed the princess.

 What is it which has four legs and mews like a cat?